stagfoo/obake/README.md

-# obake
+# obake (ﾉ⊙﹏⊙)ﾉ
-exploring statement management with proxies and promise
+exploring statement management with proxies and promise...in a spooky way